kroxylicious/design/proposals/001-ClusterRepresentation.md

 ## Goals

-Currently Kroxylicious is limited to the exposing of a single broker.
+Currently Kroxylicious is limited to the exposing of a single broker of a single broker.
 For production use-cases, we need Kroxylicious to support richer topologies, such as:

 - exposing several clusters
 - exposing clusters that comprise >1 brokers